 Mean score of companies in the Financial Intermediation industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2022, Ally reported total carbon emissions of approximately 202,423,000 kg CO2e, with Scope 1 emissions at about 5,494,000 kg CO2e, Scope 2 emissions at approximately 10,019,000 kg CO2e, and a significant contribution from Scope 3 emissions, which totalled around 186,910,000 kg CO2e.
-The largest components of Scope 3 emissions included purchased goods and services (approximately 164,924,000 kg CO2e) and investments (about 153,633,000 kg CO2e).
-In 2021, Ally's total emissions were approximately 224,250,000 kg CO2e, with Scope 1 emissions at about 4,442,000 kg CO2e and Scope 2 emissions at approximately 9,758,000 kg CO2e.
-The Scope 3 emissions for that year were around 210,050,000 kg CO2e, again highlighting the substantial impact of purchased goods and services.
-For 2020, Ally's total emissions were reported at approximately 241,126,000 kg CO2e, with Scope 1 emissions of about 4,139,000 kg CO2e and Scope 2 emissions at approximately 7,822,000 kg CO2e.
-The Scope 3 emissions were significant, totalling around 229,165,000 kg CO2e.
-Despite these figures, Ally has not disclosed specific reduction targets or initiatives as part of their climate commitments.
-The absence of documented reduction targets suggests a need for further clarity on their long-term climate strategy.
-Ally's emissions per full-time equivalent (FTE) employee have shown a slight improvement, with figures of approximately 1,340 kg CO2e in 2022 and 1,300 kg CO2e in 2023, indicating a potential focus on operational efficiency.
-Overall, while Ally has made strides in tracking and reporting emissions, the lack of defined reduction targets raises questions about their commitment to addressing climate change effectively.
+In 2022, Ally reported total carbon emissions of approximately 202,423,000 kg CO2e, with Scope 1 emissions at about 5,494,000 kg CO2e, Scope 2 emissions at approximately 10,019,000 kg CO2e, and significant Scope 3 emissions of around 186,910,000 kg CO2e.
+The Scope 3 emissions were primarily driven by purchased goods and services, which accounted for about 164,924,000 kg CO2e.
+In 2021, Ally's total emissions were approximately 224,250,000 kg CO2e, with Scope 1 emissions of about 4,442,000 kg CO2e and Scope 2 emissions at approximately 9,758,000 kg CO2e.
+The Scope 3 emissions for that year were around 210,050,000 kg CO2e, again largely influenced by purchased goods and services.
+The most recent data for 2023 does not include specific emissions figures, but it indicates a reduction in emissions per full-time equivalent (FTE) employee to about 1,300 kg CO2e and a decrease in emissions per unit of revenue to approximately 0.00066 kg CO2e.
+Ally has not disclosed any specific reduction targets or initiatives as part of their climate commitments.
+However, the company continues to monitor and report its emissions across all scopes, demonstrating a commitment to transparency in its environmental impact.

 Access structured emissions data, company-specific emission factors, and source documents